asyncapi/website/markdown/blog/2024-june-summary.md

 If you are interested in supporting the AsyncAPI Initiative or would like to know how we spend our donations, please take a look at our [AsyncAPI Financial Summary](https://www.asyncapi.com/finance) for detailed breakdowns.

+## Postman Partnership Changes
+In recent developments, several dedicated professionals from Postman who worked full-time on the AsyncAPI Initiative have unfortunately been affected by layoffs, and this marks the end of a dedicated partnership with [Postman that lasted over three years](https://github.com/blog/asyncapi-partners-with-postman).

+Despite the recent changes, it's important to note that Postman's dedication to AsyncAPI remains strong.
+The decision to let go of these talented individuals does not diminish the value or importance of AsyncAPI.
+Postman continues to acknowledge and support the significance of AsyncAPI in the industry and has significantly increased its financial backing for AsyncAPI.

+Postman has elevated its support to the Platinum level with an additional contribution of $12,000.
+Moreover, Postman will also become a Platinum sponsor for the AsyncAPI Conf on Tour, offering a $5,000 contribution.
+Additionally, they will allocate an extra $10,000 to further initiatives within the AsyncAPI ecosystem.

+## Opportunities for Skilled Professionals
+For those professionals impacted by the recent layoffs, we urge the AsyncAPI community to come forward and help them in their job search.
+A list containing all names, profile descriptions, and contact information is available.
+We encourage the wider [community to share this information and assist these professionals in finding new opportunities](https://docs.google.com/spreadsheets/d/1LSL2Tt72h29S8UoxCHeBEuwWGhbnpJPEI6Psa5dLqkQ).

 ## AsyncAPI Conf on Tour
 We are fast approaching the [Call for Speakers for AACoT'24 London deadline](https://conference.asyncapi.com/venue/london).
 We encourage anyone to submit their proposals and share your expertise with the community.